SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Simulation/bootstraps.rst

       }
     }

-Note is it equivalent to :
+Note is it equivalent to:

 .. code-block:: scala

     SimConfig.compile(new TopLevel).doSim{ dut =>